 It is also important to talk to learners about good hygiene practices when using period products, emphasising that a variety of products are available and how they should be regularly changed to avoid health complications like Toxic Shock Syndrome.
 It is important for learners to know the signs of Toxic Shock Syndrome, as well as how to prevent it.

-When providing information on using period products and discussing periods at school, be inclusive and consider all learners' needsand preferences, including those with disabilities, those with special educational needs, learners whose first language is not English, and those who do not use internal products for cultural or other reasons.
+When providing information on using period products and discussing periods at school, be inclusive and consider all learners' needs, including those with disabilities and special educational needs and learners whose first language is not English.